Summer Survival Products

 4. As soon as your child’s teeth are close together, begin flossing daily.
 Both of my children had cavities in the middle of their front two teeth.
 A little flossing would have saved these teeth.

-6. Do use a toothpaste/gel which contains xylitol.
-You can begin using a baby gel as soon as the teeth come in when you use Spry Infant Tooth Gel.
+5. Do use a toothpaste/gel which contains xylitol.
+You can begin using a baby gel as soon as the teeth come in when you use Spry Tooth Gel.
 You can learn more about xylitol and the many benefits it provides, especially when you use it to replace the sugar in your foods.
 Xylitol helps kill the cavity causing bacteria in your child’s mouth, and when replacing the sugar with xylitol, you are helping double-fold.
+(See more ideas for ingredients to use for brushing your child's teeth below).

 8. Allow your toddler to brush his teeth, and then brush them yourself afterwards.
 Children need help until the age of 7 or 8.
 Twice a day is adequate, three times a day is even better.
 For toddlers, a battery powered toothbrush with an oscillating head works great since they can simply hold the toothbrush on different teeth and get a lot done that way.